XiangLiuMath/XiangLiuMath.github.io/content/authors/admin/_index.md

 ---
 Welcome to my website!

-I am a Phd Candidate at the Chern Institute of Mathematics of Nankai University under the supervision of [Prof. Huitao Feng](http://www.cim.nankai.edu.cn/2017/0629/c6720a70372/page.htm) and [Prof. Kelin Xia](https://personal.ntu.edu.sg/XIAKELIN/).
+I am currently a visiting assistant professor in [Prof. Guo-Wei Wei](https://users.math.msu.edu/users/weig/)'s group in the Department of Mathematics at Michigan State University.
+I received my Ph.D. in 2024 under the supervision of [Prof. Huitao Feng](http://www.cim.nankai.edu.cn/2017/0629/c6720a70372/page.htm) and [Prof. Kelin Xia](https://personal.ntu.edu.sg/XIAKELIN/).
 My research interests include Topological and Geometric data Analysis, Machine learning, Deep learning and Mathematical AI.
-Particularly, I focus on using mathematical methods from topology and geometry to build mathematical AI models, and apply the mathematical AI models to real applications in molecular science.
+Particularly, I focus on using mathematical methods from topology and geometry to build mathematical AI models, and apply these models to real applications in molecular science.
 {style="text-align: justify;"}